marknelsonengineer/empire/DESIGN_CONCEPTS.md

 @enduml

-# Composition of Entities
+## Composition of Entities

-We need to put `BaseUnit` between `BaseEntity` and the three unit classes.
-This is because sectors can’t be held by other sectors and we wanted to distinguish things that can be help from things that are inviolate once they’re created.
+`MobileUnit` is between `BaseEntity` and the unit classes because sectors can’t be held by other sectors and we want to distinguish things that can be held (`MobileUnit`) from things that are inviolate once they’re created (`Sectors`).

 @startuml
 !theme crt-amber
-skinparam classAttributeIconSize 0

-class BaseEntity
 class Sector
+class BaseEntity {
+  CommodityArray commodities
+}

-class BaseUnit
+class MobileUnit
 class LandUnit
 class SeaUnit
 class AirUnit
 class NukeUnit

-' Relationships (inheritance)
+' Relationships
 Sector          -up-|> BaseEntity
-BaseUnit        -up-|> BaseEntity
+MobileUnit        -up-|> BaseEntity
-LandUnit        -up-|> BaseUnit
+LandUnit        -up-|> MobileUnit
-SeaUnit         -up-|> BaseUnit
+SeaUnit         -up-|> MobileUnit
-AirUnit         -up-|> BaseUnit
+AirUnit         -up-|> MobileUnit
-NukeUnit        -up-|> BaseUnit
+NukeUnit        -up-|> MobileUnit

 @enduml

+Each `BaseEntity` holds an array of `Commodities`...

+@startuml
+!theme crt-amber

+class CommodityEnum
+class CommodityType
+class CommodityArray

+class Commodity {
+int maxValue
+int value
+CommodityType commodityType
+}

+' Relationships
+CommodityArray          -up-|> CommodityType
+Commodity     --> CommodityType

+@enduml

 <br><br>

-# Composition of Maps
+## Composition of Maps

 Sectors are created in Genesis.
 And never ever re-created after that.
 All sectors are held in the base map, array, as well as each nations national map array.